sawka/dashborg-go-sdk/README.md

 ```

 Run the code, click the button and you'll see "Calling TestFn!" appear in your console and
-the return value will appear in the Dashborg UI!
+the return value will appear in the Dashborg UI.

 AFAIK this is the simplest and quickest way to get a publically accessible, secure, button connected to backend
 code.